How to manage the impacts of adult cyber abuse

 Report the harmful content to the service or platform used to send, post or share it.
 This is often the fastest way to have the content removed.
 You can find reporting links for many services and platforms, including social media, online games and other apps, in The eSafety Guide.

-If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not help you within 48 hours, you can report it to eSafety using our online form and we will help to have it removed
+If the harmful content is serious enough to meet the legal definition of adult cyber abuse, and the service or platform does not help, you can report it to eSafety using our online form and we will help to have it removed

 Prevent further contact